Forest-Economics-Goettingen/optimLanduse/README.md

 example of a use-case in Eastern Panama.
 The data of this study can be accessed in *Appendix A* of Gosling et al. (2020) and is also firmly integrated into the *optimLanduse* package.
-The *exampleData(“exampleGosling.xlsx”)* function hels loading the data in the environment.
+The *exampleData(“exampleGosling.xlsx”)* function helps loading the data in the environment.
 The data integrated in the package already comes in the required *optimLanduse* format, so that it can be used without any data processing.